 It doesn’t somehow sound like Scientific Method to me, not even of the human sciences.
 It’s a kind of Classifying that may be useful in the university library for arranging its material and searching for something within it, and for search engines to enable them to recognize words and to produce words, which are all extremely useful.
 But I don’t think it tells us anything enlightening about human beings speaking and writing.
 (Oh, but then I know there’s something called ‘Library Science’, which I’m grateful for.)

 I feel that Saussure and his followers felt and feel a grim need to expel the human, human intention and awareness, the human ‘supernatural’, from language.
 People who teach the subject in all seriousness take on a monk-like devotion to being scientific, to banish the human, to see language in a mechanistic way (which is certainly appropriate to organizing the placement of books in a library and to the Google Search Engine in Cyberspace).

-i have read somewhere that Saussure was similar to Marx in seeing much in our way of thinking determined by a structure we are not aware of.
+I have read somewhere that Saussure was similar to Marx in viewing much in our way of thinking as being determined by a social structure we are not aware of.